MiragonMx/aurealm_web/content/en/glossary/places/beach_cabin_bleichenpreis/index.md

 Summary: “The first own house of our heroes, which is located in Selbingen directly at the Selbig lake.”
 ---

-As the name of the small beach hut suggests, our heroes earned their first home by liberating Selbingen against the Pale Ones.
+As the name of the small beach hut suggests, our heroes earned their first home by liberating <a class="glossary-link" href={{<ref "glossary/places/selbingen">}} >Selbingen</a> against the Pale Ones.
 As a reward, Mayor Siegfried gave them the little house on the beach.